MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-configure-install.md

 1. Run the [Install-AIPScanner](/powershell/module/azureinformationprotection/install-aipscanner) command to install your scanner on your SQL server instance, with the **Cluster** parameter to define your cluster name.

-    This step is identical whether or not you are able to access the scanner pages in the Azure portal.
+    This step is identical whether or not you're able to access the scanner pages in the Azure portal.
 For more information, see the earlier instructions in this article: [Install the scanner](#install-the-scanner)

-1. Get an Azure token to use with your scanner, and then re-authenticate.
+1. Get an Azure token to use with your scanner, and then reauthenticate.

-    This step is identical whether or not you are able to access the scanner pages in the Azure portal.
+    This step is identical whether or not you're able to access the scanner pages in the Azure portal.
 For more information, see the earlier instructions in this article: [Get an Azure AD token for the scanner](#get-an-azure-ad-token-for-the-scanner).

 1. <a name="powershell"></a>Run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/set-aipscannerconfiguration) cmdlet to set the scanner to function in offline mode.
 Run: